chemplusx/MedKG/medkg-api/README.md

 The MedKG App Server provides a RESTful API for programmatic access to the knowledge graph.
 Refer to the Swagger documentation (`/swagger`) for detailed endpoint information and example requests.

-## Contributing

-Contributions to the MedKG App Server are welcome!
-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

-## License

-[Specify your license here]

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository or contact our support team at [your-support-email@example.com].
+If you encounter any issues or have questions, please file an issue on the GitHub repository or contact our support team at [na].

 ## Acknowledgements